gvwilson/thirdbit/_posts/2013/2013-10-14-curriculum-design.md

 <p>
   We've never done this for Software Carpentry, primarily because we've never found someone willing to back the necessary study.
-  It wouldn't take a lot&mdash;two dozen subjects for two days each, an equal amount of time to categorize and re-categorize the observations, plus setup and travel, works out to about six months of full-time effort&mdash;but time and again, people have thought they think they can skip this step and magically land on the right result anyway.
+  It wouldn't take a lot–two dozen subjects for two days each, an equal amount of time to categorize and re-categorize the observations, plus setup and travel, works out to about six months of full-time effort–but time and again, people have thought they think they can skip this step and magically land on the right result anyway.